 Even with a product as mundane as mulch, you now have a choice of colors, thanks to the phenomenon of "colored" mulch.
 Its detractors deride it as unnatural, while its proponents enjoy the extra vitality it brings to the landscape.
-But what exactly is this controversial landscaping product is and why there's a market for it.
+Let's begin by learning what exactly this controversial landscaping product is and why there's a market for it.

 This is a wood product that has been dyed (usually with a dye that is vegetable-based) to assume a color that a mulch would not have naturally (or to "lock in" color so that it does not fade so quickly).

 There are mulches that blend into a landscape, and then there are those that make a statement in their own right or help bring out the colors in your plants.
 If you want your mulch to blend in and be unobtrusive, two types of bark mulch will fit the bill:

 - A mulch that has not been colored artificially

 When a wood mulch has not been dyed, it loses its original color rather quickly.
 What starts out as a nice brown mulch will eventually weather to a grayish color, as the elements take their toll.
 Those who prefer the "natural" look in a mulch don't mind this color at all, which brings us to the issue of the various opinions gardeners have about colored mulch.

 Seeing Red: Who Knew Mulch Could Be Controversial?